Taking care of your mental wellbeing during Mental Health Awareness Week

 - Supporting Doctors 45 min video on how to manage stress and anxiety through the crisis.

-- The NHS recently updated their staff bereavement support for staff during COVID-19 which you can read here.
+- The NHS have updated their staff bereavement support for staff during COVID-19 which you can read here.

 - You can also access wellbeing apps Headspace and Sleepio for free, both of which can help you with mindfulness practices and improved sleep.

 Through these ‘strange and scary times’ as our Vice President Dr Jane Dickson aptly described them, please do take care of yourselves and each other.